 Chances are at least one of these “adult-shocking acts” is bound to occur over the holiday season and that's ok.

-We are all doing our best, even if Grandma doesn't think so.
+We are all doing our best, (even if Gramps doesn't think so).

 Still, there are things we can do to help things go smoother.